wilkens-teaching/info3350-s22/schedule.md

 # Schedule

-**All assignments and dates are subject to change.**
+## All assignments and dates are subject to change

+**Readings** are **due** on the day indicated.

-Problem sets will be distributed via CMS no later than the Friday indicated.
+**Problem sets** will be **distributed** via CMS no later than the Friday indicated.
 They are are due the following Thursday evening via CMS unless otherwise indicated on CMS.

-Occasional brief responses are due on Tuesdays before 3pm.
+Occasional brief **responses** are due on Tuesdays before 3pm.
 Details to come once enrollment is finalized.

 * **HDA** = *Humanities Data Analysis*, the course textbook
 * **JM** = Jurafsky and Martin, *Speech and Language Processing, 3rd ed.* (online)